Students with Disabilities

 Given the significant financial, time and emotional investments involved in obtaining a university education, and our responsibility to maintain an equitable and reasonably fair environment for academic achievement, we must require considerable information from all students requesting ADA 504 Accommodations.
 The university is eager to provide those accommodations to eligible students, and does so frequently and without hesitation.
 But, a student’s previous history of accommodations at the elementary or secondary level does not automatically insure that student will receive the same accommodations at the university level.

-In order to be evaluated for current eligibility for such benefits, students must first present to the office of the ADA 504 Coordinator/University Counselor (located in the Evans Student Center, Student Services Suite) the required documentation.
+IIn order to be evaluated for current eligibility for such benefits, students must first present to the office of the ADA 504 Coordinator/University Counselor the required documentation.
+An appointment can be made by contacting Vickie Davis, the Administrative Assistant in the Student Development Office, by email at firstname.lastname@example.org or by phone at 870-245-5220.
 The OBU policy statement below details what we need from you.
+You may also download a copy of this document by clicking here.
+Within this pamphlet you’ll see detailed the specific kinds of testing results required of students requesting ADA 504 Accommodations at OBU.
+Please review this information carefully.
+Note especially that all testing results must be no older than three years.
 If you have further questions after reviewing this material, please contact the University Counselor/ADA 504 Coordinator at (870) 245-5591.

 If you have a disability that may require some accommodation affecting your student housing, you must also have your treating physician or mental health clinician complete and return the following form to the University Counselor/ADA Accommodations Coordinator.
 Download Verification Form for Housing Accommodations at OBU PDF.